altocodenl/cell/readme.md

 - Find
    - Have a cursor [DONE]
-   - Move it around with the keys [IN PROGRESS]
+   - Move it around with the keys [DONE]
    - Jumping search
    - Fold/unfold
    - Auto scroll to where the cursor is, if the cursor jumps